circleci/circleci-docs/jekyll/_cci2/faq.md

 * Contents
 {:toc}

+## What are the differences between CircleCI’s hosting options?

+- **Cloud** - CircleCI manages the setup, infrastructure, security and maintenance of your services.
+You get instant access to new feature releases and automatic upgrades, alleviating the need for manual work on an internal system.

+- **Server** - You install and manage CircleCI, through a service like AWS, behind a firewall that your team sets up and maintains according to your datacenter policy.
+You have full administrative control for complete customization and manage  upgrades as new versions are released.

+## Why did you change the name from CircleCI Enterprise?

+The term Enterprise was used to refer to the behind-the-firewall option.
+However, this nomenclature was confusing for  customers and for CircleCI employees.

+CircleCI is one product that can be accessed through our cloud service, installed behind your firewall, or in a hybrid approach, depending on your needs.

 ## Why Migrate from CircleCI 1.0 to 2.0?

 - CircleCI 2.0 includes a significant rewrite of container utilization to run more jobs faster and to prevent available containers from sitting idle.